sstelfox/stelfox.net/content/notes/linux/sshd.md

 can immediately login as that user anywhere they have deployed the key.
 Ensure there is a strong pass-phrase on the key.

+ED25519 is the recommended key type for SSH keys today.
+It offers better security properties and performance compared to RSA.
+RSA 4096-bit keys are still acceptable if you need compatibility with older systems, but ED25519 should be your default choice.

-The keys are normally created as `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`, however I like to physically separate my keys from my computers so I'll give my keys a descriptive name of `username@host.key` and put them on a pendrive located at `/media/pendrive`.
-Personally I to use keys with 4096 bits.
+The keys are normally created as `~/.ssh/id_ed25519` and `~/.ssh/id_ed25519.pub`, however I like to physically separate my keys from my computers so I'll give my keys a descriptive name of `username@host.key` and put them on a pendrive located at `/media/pendrive`.
 The following command will create the public / private keys:

 ```
-[user@localhost ~]$ ssh-keygen -t rsa -b 4096 -f /media/pendrive/username@host.key
+$ ssh-keygen -t ed25519 -f /media/pendrive/username@host.key
-Generating public/private rsa key pair.
+Generating public/private ed25519 key pair.
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
 Your identification has been saved in /media/pendrive/username@host.key.
 Your public key has been saved in /media/pendrive/username@host.key.pub.
-The key fingerprint is:
-xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx:xx user@localhost
 ```

 Now that we have a strong key we just need to place it on the servers we want